developer0hye/BatchedFFmpeg/README.md

 Usage is the same with original ffmpeg besides `infile`.

 `infile` can be a video file or **folder(=directory) the video files are saved**.
-If you type a folder, program will search all video files in a folder including subfolders and then those files will be processed under the same command.
+If `infile` is a folder, program will search all video files in a folder including subfolders and then those files will be processed under the same command.